pgcopydb configuration

 include-only-schema

-Despite the name, this section is an exclusion filter.
+Despite the name, this section is implemented as an exclusion filter.

 exclude-table